Anas-MG/AI-OpenCV-Flask-stream-face-recognition/README.md

  ### Real Time video stream with face Detection & Recognition
-##### The projects goal here is to create a live stream detection & recognition from the robot's cam
+##### The projects goal here is to learn how to create a live stream detection & recognition for the robot's cam
 #
 #### Environment:
 ##### Python 3, Opencv 4